How to run faster

 Our reliance on carbohydrates (glucose and glycogen) during maximal efforts is one of the main causes for us having to slow down in the race.

-The problem lies in how do you train your body to handle lactic acid build up?
+In addition, the problem lies in how do you train your body to handle lactic acid build up?

 The only way to do it is by training at higher exertion rates.